EXPEL BLOG

 Blocking bad hashes

-• When our analysts identify hashes to block during an incident, we create a remediation action in Expel Workbench.
+• When our analysts identify hashes to block during an incident, we create an automated security remediation action in Expel Workbench.
 If the hash isn’t on your “never block” list of files, Workbench adds the hash to the appropriate block list in your EDR.

 • Available for: CrowdStrike, VMware Carbon Black Cloud, VMware Carbon Black Response, Microsoft Defender for Endpoint, SentinelOne Singularity Complete, Palo Alto Cortex XDR Pro and Elastic Endpoint Security.